 The Progress programme plays a key role in providing support for modern, effective and innovative employment, social and equality policies in the EU.
 This report details Progress’s activities in 2011 and evaluates the measures taken over the year to achieve the programme’s stated objectives.
 The 2011 report clearly underlines Progress’s added value and the impact it has had in EU Member States on promoting lasting outcomes across the continent.
 The factsheet is available in printed format in English, French and German.

 The Social Europe guide is a bi-annual publication aimed at providing to an interested but not necessarily specialized audience a concise overview of specific areas of EU policy in the field of employment, social affairs and inclusion.
 It illustrates the key issues and challenges, explains policy actions and instruments at EU level and provides examples of best practices from EU Member States.
 It also presents views on the subject from the Council Presidency and the European Parliament.

 The third volume in this series gives an overview of the main demographic trends faced by Europe, such as ageing, a decrease in the working age population and declining fertility.
 It describes the EU's actions to promote active ageing, and explains EU policy efforts to ensure adequate, safe and sustainable pensions for the decades to come.

 This publication is available in printed format in English, French and German.

-With ESF support, Germany is dedicating close to EUR 16 billion to proactive measures to meet the challenge of its ageing workforce and ensure continued growth.
-At federal level, ESF programmes focus on getting more people into work through supporting job creation and entrepreneurship, while in the Länder, young people, skills and education are priorities.
-Together, these activities are nurturing the highly skilled workers Germany needs for growth, today and for the future.
+With ESF support, Austria is spending EUR 1.1 billion on forward-looking measures to meet the challenge of its ageing workforce and ensure continued growth.
+ESF programmes focus on getting more people into work through supporting education, training and job creation for the unemployed, women, people with a migration background and other disadvantaged groups.